 🧾Ingredient Notes

-Leftover Whole Turkey Carcass - You’ll use the bones from a 10-15 pound bird.
+- Leftover Whole Turkey Carcass - You'll use the bones from a 10-15 pound bird.
 Be sure to remove the meat first.

-Fresh Vegetables- Our flavor base is created with the classic trio of onion, celery, and carrots.
+- Fresh Vegetables- Our flavor base is created with the classic trio of onion, celery, and carrots.

-⏲️How to Make Turkey Broth
+⏲️How to Make Turkey Stock

 First, remove as much of the meat of your cooked turkey off of the bones as you can.
 You can use the neck, but the heart and liver should be discarded or set aside and used for other things.

-Step 1- Simmer the Broth
+Simmer the Bones

 Combine all of the ingredients in a large stockpot, then cover with cold water.
 Bring the mixture to a boil, then reduce to low and simmer for 3 to 4 hours.